 New Maryland Nonfunctioning Light Law

-This law changes the old law that simply required motorists approaching a non-functioning signal at the same time as another driver yield the right-of-way to the vehicle on the immediate right.
+This law changes the old law that required motorists approaching a non-functioning signal at the same time as another driver to yield the right-of-way to the vehicle on the immediate right.
 However, drivers should remain alert to the intentions of other drivers in the intersection as it is safer to let an impatient driver go through than risk a collision.

 This recent law trumps the Maryland Boulevard Rule because it revokes the privileges of the favored driver when the traffic light is not functioning.